blueteamtech/ai-tweet-scheduler/v2-personality-ai-plan.md

 - [ ] See queue updates in real-time
 - [ ] Filter tweets by status
 - [ ] Queue shows accurate posting times and status

+#### **What's Happening (Simple):**
+You get a mission control dashboard that shows all your upcoming tweets in one place.
+See what's posting when, cancel tweets you don't want anymore, or move them to different times.
+It's like having a calendar view of your entire Twitter strategy, with full control to make changes on the fly.

+#### **Potential Troubleshooting Areas:**
+- **Real-time Updates**: How does the UI stay in sync when tweets post or statuses change?
+- **QStash Cancellation**: Ensure cancelling in our DB also cancels the QStash scheduled message
+- **Database Sync Issues**: What if QStash posts a tweet but our DB doesn't get updated?
+- **Status Accuracy**: How do we know if a tweet actually posted successfully vs failed?
+- **Rescheduling Complexity**: Moving a scheduled tweet requires cancelling old QStash message and creating new one
+- **Performance with Large Queues**: Dashboard needs to load quickly even with hundreds of scheduled tweets

 ---